u296539883/router/packages/docs/guide/advanced/typed-routes.md

 [Check the v4.1 release notes](https://github.com/vuejs/router/releases/tag/v4.1.0) for more information about this feature.
 [Check out the plugin](https://github.com/posva/unplugin-vue-router) GitHub repository for installation instructions and documentation.
+*complete
+*complete

+Review-ietf-dnsop-glue-is-not-optional-08-dnsdir-lc-leymann-2023-05-11-00

+Hi,

+I was assigned as the dnsdir reviewer for ietf-dnsop-glue-is-not-optional.

+The document is on standards track and describes the DNS Glue requirements in Referral Responses.
+It updates RFC1034 (one of the core RFCs for DNS).
+The draft is well written and easy to understand.
+The document is ready for publication.

+Mini
+yes

+Major issues:
+none

+Minor issues:
+none

+Nits:
+   RFC1034 uses "in domain" (section 3.5) but the proposed change uses "in-domain"

+Regards

+Nic